cacaiocamp/joyOSCMapper/README.md

 };
 ```

-The full OSC address is composed with the name of the joycon (joycon+0..n, based on the order of connection) added with the osc tag of the input pressed, followed by the argument with the value of the input.
+The full OSC address is composed with the name of the joycon (joycon+0..n, based on the order of connection) added with the OSC tag of the input pressed, followed by the argument with the value of the input.
 So, for example, if I press the up/X button, with only one joycon connected, the full OSC message sent would be ```/joycon0/upX 1.0```.

 With the exception of the motion data, all OSC messages are sent only when a change on the input value occurs.